+Please, note that the core-coder bitrate may be different from the bitrates listed in Table 5.2-6 due to variable bitrate allocation mechanism in the ACELP/TCX coder, described in clauses 5.2.2.3.2 and 5.2.2.3.3.

-As can be seen in Table 5.2-6 the ACELP core-coder technology is selected when the content is “speech” which is signalled to the selector by the S/M binary flags.
+As can be seen in Table 5.2-6 the ACELP core-coder technology is selected when the content is classified as “speech” which is signalled to the selector by the S/M binary flags.
 The content is considered “speech” when fSM1=0 and fSM2=0.
+ACELP core is also selected for the encoding of SID frames and NO_DATA frames in DTX mode.
+In the ISM low-rate mode (see clause 5.6.2.3.2) ACELP core is selected for the encoding of inactive frames.
+In this case, coder_type is set to INACTIVE.

 For “music” content the IVAS codec selects among GSC, TCX or HQ core-coder technologies.
-The selection between the GSC core-coder technology and the TCX core-coder technology is based on the values of the fSM1 and fSM2 S/M binary flags.
-The selection between the TCX core-coder technology and the HQ core-coder technology is based on the output of the HQ classifier, described in detail in clause 5.2.2.3.1.2.4.
+The selection between the GSC core-coder technology and the TCX/HQ core-coder technology is based on the values of the fSM1 and fSM2 S/M binary flags.
+The GSC core is selected when fSM1=1 and fSM2=0.
+In case when fSM1=1 and fSM2=1 the IVAS codec selects either the TCX core-coder technology or the HQ core-coder technology.The selection between the TCX core-coder technology and the HQ core-coder technology is based on the output of the HQ classifier, described in detail in clause 5.2.2.3.1.2.4.

 For “inactive” content the selection of the core-coder technology is based on the coding mode classification, described in clause 5.2.2.2.10.
 The coding mode classification is based, among other parameters, on the SAD module, described in clause 5.2.2.2.5 and on the output of the IVAS S/M classifier, described in clause 5.2.2.2.11.
-For core-coder bitrates below 9 kbps GSC core-coder technology is selected for the encoding of inactive content.
-For bitrates higher or equal to 9 kbps TCX core-coder technology is selected.
+For core-coder bitrates below 9 kbps and in cases where LP-CNG type has been chosen by the pre-processor (see clause 5.6 in [3]], GSC core-coder technology is selected for the encoding of inactive content.
+In all other cases TCX core-coder technology is selected.

 The TCX core-coder technology is used for any content at bitrates higher than 48 kbps except of the ISM format coding where it is used for any content higher than 40 kbps.
 The TCX core-coder technology is also selected when the IVAS codec operates in the MDCT stereo mode.
+In case TCX core-coder technology has been selected by the logic described so far but the bitrate is lower than 9 kbps GSC core is used instead.
+In this case fSM2 is reset to 0 and coder_type is set to AUDIO.
+However, if the IVAS codec operates in the ISM low-rate mode coder_type is set to INACTIVE instead of AUDIO.

+In the special case when the IVAS codec operates in LRTD stereo submode with ACELP core-coder technology running at bitrate lower than or equal to 16.4 kbps, the selection mechanism prevents the IVAS codec from switching directly into DFT stereo mode with TCX core-coder technology.
+This is to avoid excessive computational complexity.
+The IVAS codec allows for switching into DFT stereo mode but enforces ACELP core-coder technology in the first frame where the switch occurs.
+In the successive frames core-coder technology is selected without any restrictions using the logic described so far.

+Please, note that the selected core-coder technology may be changed in some other special situations which is described in other clauses in this document.